rohanmaniwade/simpleThesis-typst/simple-thesis/04_theoretical_background.typ

 The FDS may be computed from either a time history or a PSD representation, provided the underlying random vibration is stationary and approximately Gaussian @lalanne2010mechanicalvol.

-In this work, one‑minute time history segments are sampled, converted to PSD form, and aggregated to estimate cumulative damage over the full operating duration.
+In this work, one minute time history segments are sampled, converted to PSD form, and aggregated to estimate cumulative damage over the full operating duration.

 === Extreme Response Spectrum <ers>
 The _Extreme Response Spectrum_, or ERS, gives, for each natural frequency $f_0$ at damping ζ, the maximum relative displacement response of an equivalent linear SDOF system driven by the input @lalanne2010mechanicalvol.